StewartNash/signals/README.md

 This is a signal processing library.
 It contains signal processing algorithms.
 Currently, the signal processing is exclusively digital signal processing (DSP).

+## NashHertz Filters

+This package contains a filter design application.
+In order to run, issue the following command:
+'''
+user@computer:~/signal_processor$ python3 -m nashhertz.main
+'''
+This application will be segregated to its own repository in the future.

 ## Infinite Impulse Response

 The 'infinite_impulse_response' module contains algorithms for infinite impulse response (IIR) filters.